-Our Technology Industrial Placement has been designed specifically for would-be software engineers.
-This is a 12-month programme and starts with a formal induction and a four-week training programme.
-You’ll study technologies including Java, .NET, IBM Rational Toolset and SAP (ABAP).
-Then we’ll assign you to a project where you’ll build your skills on the job.
+Our Technology Industrial Placements have been designed specifically for budding technology specialists and we have schemes in London and Newcastle.
+You will apply to join one of three areas, Software Engineering, Technology Architecture or Client Delivery.
+It’s a 12-month programme and starts with a formal induction and a four-week training programme where you’ll study technologies including Java, Digital, Dev Ops and testing.
+We’ll then assign you to a project where you’ll build your skills on the job based on which programme you have applied for.

 Over the course of the placement, you’ll gain exposure to many different assignments from development to deployment.
 By the end of the year, you should come away with some valuable experience – and hopefully an offer to join us when you graduate.